tanberry/samples/terraform-getting-started.md

 }
 ```

-TIP: You can use the `terraform validate` command to parse your `main.tf` file and validate the contents.
+TIP: You can use the `terraform validate` command to parse your **main.tf** file and validate the contents.

 ## Verify your installation

-Initialize Terraform with the `init` command.
+4. Initialize Terraform with the `init` command.

 ```shell
 $ terraform init
 ```

-Run the `plan` command to create the execution plan, or the set of changes, that are required to achieve the defined infrastructure.
+5. Next, run the `plan` command to create the execution plan, or the set of changes, that are required to build the defined infrastructure.

 ```shell
 $ terraform plan
 ```
+You can review the displayed plan to verify that the tasks shown are the appropriate actions to provision your infrastructure.

 ## Provision the infrastructure

-After verifying that Terraform initialised successfully, use the `apply` command to provision the resource with the infrastructure objects that are defined in the plan.
+6. After verifying that Terraform initialised successfully and generated an execution plan, use the `apply` command to provision the resource with the infrastructure objects that are defined in the plan.

 ```shell
 $ terraform apply
 ```

-The command will take several minutes to run and display a message indicating that the resource was created.
+7. Type `yes` and press ENTER at the confirmation prompt.
+The command will take several minutes to run.
+A message displays with the number of created resources.

+TIP: You can use the `terraform state list` command to see the names of the resources.

 ## Destroy the infrastrucutre

-To terminate all resources of the infrastructure, use the `destroy` command.
+8. To terminate all resources of the infrastructure, use the `destroy` command.

 ```shell
 $ terraform destroy
 ```

- On the confirmation prompt, type `yes` and press ENTER.
+ 9. Type `yes` and press ENTER.
 Terraform then destroys the resources.

 # Next Steps

-=================TODO==============
+Now that you have successfully used Terraform to provision an infrastructure locally, using Docker, learn more about using Terraform on multi-Cloud environments with

+* Learn more about Terraform [providers](https://www.terraform.io/docs/providers/index.html).

+* Review other [use cases](https://www.terraform.io/intro/use-cases.html) with examples of Terraform configurations using multiple providers.